Best Budgeting Tips for a Home Loan Deposit

 If car travel is chewing up the cash on a weekly basis, perhaps it's time to consider public transport.

-If it is an option and you can save some money from changing your travel method, you'll not only see the benefit in your bank account but you may also enjoy some time to read a book, study the property market, catch up on personal emails/admin and tick a few tasks off each day while someone else does the driving.
+If it is an option and you can save some money by changing your travel method, you'll not only see the benefit in your bank account but you may also enjoy some time to read a book, study the property market, catch up on personal emails/admin and tick a few tasks off each day while someone else does the driving.

 Eat out less

-Similar to the lunch preparation, if you are the type of person to each out 5 nights a week because you haven't made the time to learn how to cook, then perhaps it's time you invite someone over who does know how to cook and they show you how easy it is to use YouTube or pick up a cookbook!
+Similar to the lunch preparation, if you are the type of person to eat out 5 nights a week because you haven't made the time to learn how to cook, then perhaps it's time you invite someone over who does know how to cook and they show you how easy it is to use YouTube or pick up a cookbook!

 Again, it takes some planning, you need to have something in the cupboards to be able to make a meal.
 To make the whole shopping exercise easier, try ordering online and do a Click-n-Collect so you don't waste time walking through the isles.